 - Respond to unattended deaths

-- Deliver death notification
+- Deliver death notifications

-- Respond to house and apartment fires
+- · Respond to house and apartment fires

 - Help with coordinating Red Cross services

 - Visit sick and injured officers and their family members

 - Counsel and make referrals

-- Help with end-of-life care and decisions
+- · Help with end-of-life care and decisions

 - Help arrange assistance for those terminally ill

 - Support the survivors of officers killed in the line of duty

 - Officiate over police wakes and funerals

 - · Provide the invocation at various official events

-to pick up and deliver mail, drive patrol cars for service or repair, make patrol checks, perform clerical work, work radar, finger printing, provide traffic control at crime scenes and support functions with special enforcement operations, and other tasks as required.
-Currently there are 17 Lemoore Police Department
+The department is truly fortunate to have the free services from a few dozen Volunteers in Policing.
+The Volunteers in Policing program was implemented in 1997.
+Graduates of the Citizens Academy volunteer hours to pick up and deliver mail, drive patrol cars for service or repair, make patrol checks, perform clerical work, work radar, finger printing, provide traffic control at crime scenes and support functions with special enforcement operations, and other tasks as required.
+Currently there Police 22 Lemoore Department are Volunteers in Policing.

-Since its inception in 1997, Lemoore Police Department VIPs have donated 113,335.5 hours of service.
+Since its inception in 1997, Lemoore Police Department VIPs have donated 116,695.3 hours of service.